Shed Cost Calculator

 | Total all-in | $880–$2,030 | |

-Real-world note: Metal kit sheds from Arrow, Suncast, or Lifetime run $600–$1,400 at Home Depot and Costco.
-They assemble in a day with two people and basic tools.
-The limitations: no insulation, poor temperature regulation, prone to condensation in humidity, and the thin steel walls won't support heavy shelving without additional wall reinforcement.
-Perfect for mower storage — not for tools you care about keeping dry and rust-free in humid climates.
+Real-world note: Metal kit sheds from Arrow, Suncast, or Lifetime run $600–$1,400 at Home Depot and Costco and assemble in a day with two people and basic tools.
+Limitations: no insulation, prone to condensation in humid climates, thin steel walls won't support heavy shelving without reinforcement.
+Perfect for mower storage — not for tools you care about keeping dry and rust-free.

 Example 2 — Mid-Range Workshop Shed (10×12 ft, Wood Kit)